opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 #### Changing the default language

-By default the default language is the `sourceLanguageTag` defined in `project.inlang/settings.json`.
+By default, the default language is the `sourceLanguageTag` defined in `project.inlang/settings.json`.
 You can change it with the `defaultLanguage` option.

 ```ts
 export const { ... } =